basedwon/crpdo/readme.md

 ### Merkle

 The Merkle module, `@basd/merkle`, is responsible for creating Merkle trees, which are fundamental data structures in various cryptographic applications.

+### Sss

+The `@basd/sss` submodule provides a simple API to use Shamir's Secret Sharing scheme by acting as a wrapper around `secrets.js-grempe`.

+### Srp

+The `@basd/srp` submodule is a part of the `crpdo` project and provides functionalities for Secure Remote Password (SRP) protocol-based authentication.

 ## Usage